 by Blair Haas, Bud Industries Inc.

 The selection of a cabinet, enclosure, or other packaging for an electronic product presents the designer or systems integrator with a variety of choices, in addition to certain criteria that will be dictated by the nature of the application.
-This article summarizes the basic types of cabinets and enclosures available in the marketplace today, along with some of the more important issues of packaging for electronic systems and products.
+This article summarizes the basic types of electronics cabinets and enclosures available in the marketplace today, along with some of the more important issues of packaging for electronic systems and products.
 Using this information, designers can begin to evaluate their options quickly, so they can focus on selecting the optimum solution for their applications.
 Remember, many enclosure solutions can be delivered with custom features or modifications that tailor them precisely to a particular application.

-An enclosed cabinet is a good choice where rack-mountable equipment needs to be housed safely and securely.
+An enclosed cabinet for electronics t is a good choice where rack-mountable equipment needs to be housed safely and securely.
 An enclosed rack offers a controllable environment for equipment cooling.
 Ventilated panels and various types of fan trays and arrays are available to manage airflow, which has become increasingly critical as the power demands of some types of systems escalate.
-Many enclosed cabinet designs accept lockable accessory front and rear doors to provide equipment security, or transparent doors to permit equipment monitoring.
+Many enclosed electronics cabinet designs accept lockable accessory front and rear doors to provide equipment security, or transparent doors to permit equipment monitoring.

 The choice of a specific model depends on load, accessibility cosmetic and configuration requirements, and any applicable standards.

 Server (Figure 1) and co-location racks are ideal for applications requiring maximum ventilation and air flow.
 Server racks are similar to cabinet racks, except that side panels and doors are heavily ventilated.
 A locking, solid metal or transparent front door may be used for protection and security.
 Extra cabinet depth permits mounting of deeper instruments or equipment.